centminmod/keygen/README.md

 Removing public key from remote server
 ===

 To revoke a public key from your remote server so that the source data server can not connect to the remote server anymore, you need to remove the generated public key from remote server's `/root/.ssh/authorized_keys` file.
-You can use the comment i.e. `mykey` as a filter for sed deletion of the line.
+You can use the comment i.e. `mykey@clienthostname` as a filter for sed deletion of the line.

-On remote server run command where `mykey` is your comment you specified when you generated your key pair.
+On remote server run command where `mykey@clienthostname` is your comment you specified when you generated your key pair.

-    sed -i '/mykey$/d' /root/.ssh/authorized_keys
+    sed -i '/mykey@clienthostname$/d' /root/.ssh/authorized_keys

 Examples for SSH private RSA or ECDSA key pair generator
 ===